bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 "The severe scourging, with its intense pain and appreciable blood loss, most probably left Jesus in a  preshock state.
 Moreover, hematidro- sis had rendered his skin particularly  tender.
 The physical and mental  abuse meted out by the Jews and the  Romans, as well as the lack of food,  water, and sleep, also contributed to  his generally weakened state.
 There- fore, even before the actual crucifix- ion, Jesus’ physical condition was at  least serious and possibly critical. "

+Someone on twitter:  "On the road to Emmaus the disciples did not recognise the resurrected Jesus.
+So why do you think the image in the shroud would have to resemble the crucified mortal body of Jesus?"

  https://www.researchgate.net/publication/19648788_On_the_Physical_Death_of_Jesus_Christ

 ==TODO:  Was the body washed?==

+### Graven / Carved images

+2nd Commandment.

+God commanded that gold cherubim angels hammered and be placed on top of the ark of the covenant.

 ### Miscellaneous Objections